 If you cant treat your loved one to a romantic walk in the mountains of Connemara, treat them to a Connemara marble jewel for a piece of Ireland to treasure forever.

 3. Cliffs of Moher

-The Cliffs of Moher are one of Ireland’s natural wonders and its no wonder why when you feast your eyes upon the the large rugged cliff line and beautiful Atlantic Ocean.
-This picture captures the cliffs in all their beauty in the evening time as the setting sun beams of the gigantic cliff walls.
+The Cliffs of Moher are one of Ireland’s natural wonders and its no wonder why when you feast your eyes upon the large rugged cliff line and the beautiful Atlantic Ocean.
+This picture captures the cliffs in all their beauty in the evening time as the setting sunbeams of the gigantic cliff walls.
 A truly majestic and romantic setting for anyone to experience.

 2. Aran Islands

 The Aran Islands remain as rugged as Ireland’s coastline.
 Full of beautiful stone walls, stone houses and thatch cottages, the islands remain the very much old traditional Ireland.
-It was here that Aran Jumpers were first made.
+It was here that Aran sweaters were first made.
 Wives of fishermen made them for their husbands going out to brace the harsh Atlantic weather, as you can still see from the picture above; there hasn’t been a change in this weather.
 A walk, cycle or even a horse carriage ride from the locals along the Island and taking in the different views from each coast is as romantic as it gets.

 1. Croagh Patrick

 The view that you are looking at is out across Clew Bay, Co.
 Mayo, home to 365 drumlin islands.
 The picture is taken from the top of Croagh Patrick.
 The mountain’s popularity with religious pilgrims dates back to the time of St Patrick.
 He is said to have completed a 40 day Lenten ritual of fasting and penance here.
 It is also said that Croagh Patrick was the mount from which all the snakes of Ireland were banished forever.